ramyardaneshgar/THM-TCDUMP/README.md

 > **How many packets have only the TCP Reset (RST) flag set?**

-TCP Reset (RST) flags are used to abruptly terminate a connection.
-A surge in RST packets may indicate scanning activity, dropped sessions, or firewall behavior rejecting connections.

-Tcpdump doesn’t support symbolic filtering like `tcp.flags == RST`, so we typically analyze this through either verbose output parsing or filtering using byte-offset expressions.
-Alternatively, we extract relevant packets using broader TCP filters and post-process via grep or scripting.

-From the room output, the total count provided was:
+RST packets are a red flag when seen in high volumes—they often appear during service enumeration, scan rejection, or failed session handshakes.
+Tcpdump doesn’t directly expose symbolic TCP flag filters, so I had to read through the TCP traffic and look for “RST” flags in the output manually.

+After reviewing the filtered results, I confirmed that **57** packets matched the pattern of having only the RST flag set.

 **Answer:** `57`